luxonis/depthai-experiments/gen2-syncing/README.md

 ...
 ```

-## Sync multiple devices
+## Sync multiple OAK cameras

 If you would like to sync multiple streams (color/left/right) across multiple devices, you should
-`python3 host-multiple-devices.py` script.
+`python3 host-multiple-OAK-sync.py` script.
 It uses timestamps to sync frames.

-Since timestamp is synced with the host, all devices get the same timestamp thus timestamps are in the script to sync across multiple devices.
+Since timestamp is synced with the host, all OAK cameras get the same timestamp thus timestamps are in the script to sync across multiple devices.

 ![demo](https://user-images.githubusercontent.com/18037362/130965049-0d315888-1ff4-4455-b5ec-668d33e6f051.png)

 As you can see, bottom color image is 16ms behind other frames.
 Since we were using 30FPS, time difference below 16.6 are considered in sync
 (`1/FPS => 33.3ms/2 => 16.6`).

-## Host sync frame with NN result
+## More complex NN result syncing

-Sync frames with NN inference results on the host.
-This can be done either with sequence numbers or timestamps.

-`host-nn-sync`
+If you would like to do a more complex syncing of frames and (multiple) NN results, like 2-stage inference, see [example here](../gen2-age-gender/).
+There's a file `MultiMsgSync.py`, which will sync frames with object detections and object recognition NN results.

 ## Pre-requisites